 Many LGBTQ organizations have already taken steps to adhere to this guidance, including announcements of postponing or cancelling over 100 Pride events.
-Many are also moving support groups and other services online while in-person services are cancelled.
+Many have also moved their support groups and other services online or modified in-person services.
 We know these cancellations and postponements involve very difficult decisions for all involved, and it’s important to weigh public health guidance, and reassess and more information becomes available.
 Your organization is not alone in making these decisions, and many throughout the state are grappling with this as well.

 How do we address mental health and other basic needs of our staff and clients?

 Social distancing, constant news about the pandemic, and potential economic and effects can all cause greater levels of anxiety and depression in our communities.
 It is important to take care of our mental health during this time.

 - Gender Spectrum has gathered a list of useful resources for challenging times.
 This webpage includes links to schedules and registration forms for their upcoming online groups for adults, youth, families, and more.

 - Health Consumer Alliance: Accessing Mental HealthCare During COVID-19

 - Mental Health America National has compiled an online resource list to support the mental health community in coping with COVID-19.
 The list includes online and phone mental health supports, tips for managing stress and anxiety, resources for parents and caregivers, resources for mental health and substance use providers, etc.